tirthamouli/binary-tree-visualizer/README.md

   // PRETTY: Spacing is dynamic according to the nodes.
   // EXPANDABLE: Only one child can be viewed at a time. type?:  VisualizationType.SIMPLE |  VisualizationType.EXPANDABLE | VisualizationType.PRETTY,
-  // SUGGESTION: Max heigth of the canvas.
+  // SUGGESTION: Max height of the canvas.
 If required more will be taken maxHeight?: number,
   // SUGGESTION: Max width of the canvas.
 If required more will be taken maxWidth?: number